cbirdlab/chat_gpt_prompts/README.md

 ---

-## add markdown hyperlinks to wikipedia
+## add markdown hyperlinks to wikipedia to a paragraph

 ```
-X=______.
-Can you write a paragraph about X, add hyperlinks to wikipedia for the keywords, and output as markdown in a code block
+Can you add markdown hyperlinks to wikipedia for the keywords in a paragraph, and output it as markdown in a code block
 ```